DavidZemon/TeamCity.ConanPlugin/README.md

 This Conan plugin makes it dead-simple to create Conan artifacts in the agent's local Conan cache.
 Sane defaults are used wherever possible, while still providing a variety of advanced features for more complex scenarios.

-For projects that need to built with a multiple different settings/options combinations, support for a file named `conanopts.json` is provided.
+For projects that need to be built with a multiple different settings/options combinations, support for a file named `conanopts.json` is provided.
 This file can be used to define a list of builds, each with different settings/options used, and the Conan plugin will invoke `conan create ...` for each different combination.
 Support for a CSV file defining the same information is coming soon.